 Ongoing panic, fear, and uneasiness

-Anxiety and fear are not a one-size-fits-all diagnosis.
+Anxiety is not a one-size-fits-all diagnosis.
 Your anxiousness could be caused by any number of events, and provoked by an array of triggers.
 The care, support and treatment to manage your anxiety needs to be just as personal.
-Our practitioners at Psychotherapy Essence provide gentle guidance and support in identifying the underlying emotions and root cause of your anxiety, the effects your anxiousness has on your life, and help you develop skills and practices for coping and managing your anxiety to minimize its impact on your life and well-being.
+Our psychotherapists at Psychotherapy Essence provide gentle guidance and support in identifying the underlying emotions and root cause of your anxiety, and help you develop skills and practices for coping and managing your anxiety to minimize its impact on your life and well-being.